Alonso-del-Arte/kepler-star/CONTRIBUTING.md

 ## Technical

-* You have to have Xcode.
+* You have to have Xcode, though it's okay to occasionally use Vim to edit files that don't need to be recompiled.
 * Make your own branch, name it after yourself, or after a feature if appropriate.
 * Prefer small commits, and group commits into pull requests.